MadHatter-Auditor/vortex-anapole-confinement/README.md

 <<note from author, added the fourth 9 day'report.png, and 9 day'reports 3.png, a great thanks to all who are interested! <3. also made slight changes to repository, to remove bloat the .SLDDRW files are removed since there are also drawings and the sourcefiles present. a bitt overkill i would say..
 17-7-26>>
 <<note from author, made a new release under version 2.2.0.
 19-7-26>>
 <<note from author, here is a rough digitalization of Mees Diagrams ''The book of signs''.pdf, this is from personal collection.
 PEACE PEACE PEACE 24-7-26>>
 <<note from author, added the third 9 day'report.png, and 9 day'reports 4.png.
-24-7-26>>
+29-7-26>>
+<<note from author, updated the soyga .pdf with a new chapter, also added Greek Collatz Soyga Matrix Blocks.xlsx for people to look deaper into the logica from the new chapters.
+30-7-26>>